Your cart is empty.

 For three weeks in June, Adelaide Cabaret Festival keeps winter at bay with an eclectic program of vaudevillian circus runaways, bewitching chanteuses and grandstanding storytellers from across Australia and the world.

-Sandwiched by star-studded opening and closing galas that bring together the biggest names from the festival program each year, this highly inclusive festival actively celebrates diversity and reflects cabaret’s irreverent spirit and unashamedly political origins.
+Set in motion by a star-studded opening night gala and followed by sparkling events that bring together the biggest names from the festival program each year, this highly inclusive festival actively celebrates diversity and reflects cabaret’s irreverent spirit and unashamedly political origins.

 As well as providing a showcase for the most celebrated names in cabaret – think Alan Cumming, Dita Von Teese, Jane Birkin and Kristin Chenoweth – Adelaide Cabaret Festival helps to foster the art form’s next big stars with scholarships, commissions and the Class of Cabaret Program, which pairs year 10 and 11 students with a team of mentors and professional artists who help develop their craft.